vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 जीवस्य अपत्य।ता
 </div>
 {: .quote .example}
-Example (4.4)
+Example (4.4a)
 {: .examplecaption}

 Notice that the basis in (4.4) is referred to by a common noun rather than a name.
 In this case, the subject is identified ambiguously, as just "some person", without specifying who precisely we're referring to.
-All that's being asserted is that the two scope partitioners `personτ` and `descendentτ` are *cooccurrent*
+All that's being asserted is that the two scope partitioners `personτ` and `descendentτ` are *co-realized*
 \[समानाधिकरणौ; samānādhikaraṇau\].
 In other words, there exists some object that is the basis of both `personτ` and `descendentτ`

 But, this isn't anything exceptional.
-The same is true of (4.3), which just says that the scope partitioners `rāmaτ` and `descendentτ` are cooccurrent.
+The same is true of (4.3), which just says that the scope partitioners `rāmaτ` and `descendentτ` are co-realized.
 It just so happens that `rāmaτ` uniquely identifies a single object.

-What this means is that the specificity or ambiguity of the basis term is already baked into the structure of its scope differentiator: you don't need to explicitly bring in a quantifier (e.g. `∀` or `∃`).
+So, in the jargon of quantificational logic, the Navya assertion expresses an existentially quantified proposition.
+But, this happens not by quantifying over a variable, as in Western approaches to the problem, but by specifying how the scope partitioners of the nouns that signify the basis and the type interact.
+This difference is important to keep in mind; because, while it's easy to think of nouns as if they're just variables with implicit quantifers and domain restrictions, thinking of them this way makes it hard to understand what happens when you combine nouns together into larger phrases.
+Ultimately (and as we'll see in a bit), the algebra of Navya expressions is different than that of propositions in contemporary Western forms of logic.

 Putting it all together: the Navya assertion provides a formal representation of the minimal "sentence-shaped" cognition that we began